 Labneh is a Middle Eastern soft cheese made from strained yoghurt.
 I have to say that’s delicious if made from local natural yoghurt, New Zealand dairy products have a very high quality.

 A little tangy and super creamy.
 As it is made from yoghurt, it contains probiotics and typically lower in calories, the perfect summer treat.

 Takes only a couple of steps to make this easy recipe.

 - 800g natural unsweetened Greek-style yoghurt (preferably natural product without thickeners)

 - 2 Tbsp Dukkah

 - fresh Turkish pide bread

 - Add salt to the yoghurt and stir, then pour it into a cheesecloth.
 Pick up the edges and tie at the top.
-Hang cheesecloth over a big bowl or sink.
+Hang the cheesecloth over a big bowl or sink.
 Let the yoghurt drain for a minimum of 6 hours (I usually do it overnight).

-- To serve, spread labneh in a platter and top with extra virgin olive oil, sprinkle with dukkah spice, scatter with coriander leaves.
+- To serve: spread labneh in a platter and drizzle it with extra virgin olive oil, sprinkle with dukkah spice, scatter with coriander leaves.
 Arrange on the platter olives, warm bread and fresh veggies for dipping.
 Enjoy!